-It's no secret that hoteliers are always looking for ways to identify meeting and event planners who can select hotels and other venues for meetings, incentive trips, conferences, and exhibitions.
+It's no secret that hoteliers are always looking for ways to find meeting and event planners who can select hotels and other venues for meetings, incentive trips, conferences, and exhibitions.

 Many hotels have relied upon online hotel RFP (Request for Proposals) sites, such as Conventionplanit.com and sabrehotelrfp.com to promote their meeting and conference service capabilities.
 They have also developed their own online RFP forms.

-Many planners are reluctant to send their hotel RFPs through third-party search engines, referring to submit their requests for hotel bids directly to the hotel and conference centers.
+Many planners are reluctant to send their hotel RFPs through third-party search engines, preferring to submit their requests for hotel bids directly to the hotel and conference centers.